Search for Schools and/or

-What You'll Do in an Aerospace Engineering Career
+What You'll Do

 Aerospace engineering produces some of the most extraordinary machines in the world, from airplanes that weigh over half a million pounds to spacecraft that travel over 17,000 miles an hour.
+And aerospace engineers are the people responsible for designing, developing and testing aircraft, spacecraft, and missiles and supervising the manufacturing of these products.

 Within aerospace engineering, aeronautical engineers work specifically with aircraft; astronautical engineers work specifically with spacecraft.
 Depending on their specialization, aerospace engineers may become experts in aerodynamics, thermodynamics, propulsion, acoustics and other scientific aspects integral to their field.

-Aerospace Engineering Job Opportunities
+Job Opportunities

 Developing new technologies for use in aviation, defense and space exploration, aerospace engineers can find extensive job opportunities with the federal government, specifically with the U.S. Departments of Defense and Transportation, as well as NASA.
 In the private sector, aerospace engineers work for defense contractors, commercial aircraft companies, and in the arena of scientific research and development, consulting, and management.